Dental Anxiety? Sedation Dentistry Could Help

 For many, a trip to the dentist can be too much to bear.
 They may worry about the pain or the cost of treatment.
 Putting off treatment, however, can lead to problems with overall health.
 That’s because poor oral health may lead to infections, strokes and heart disease.

 Dentists use a variety of medications to help stop pain.
 In addition, they can offer meds that can help their patients get past their fears.
 Patients typically remain awake when sedation is used.
 The various levels of sedation include the following:

 - Minimal: this is a state of wakeful relaxation

 - Moderate or “conscious” sedation: patients may slur their speech and not recall much of what happens while “under”

 - Deep: patients are on the “edge of consciousness” near “sleep”

 Unlike the above states, “general anesthesia” produces a fully unconscious state.
 Specially trained dentists may use this type of sedation in specific situations.

 There is no reason to allow fear to undermine your health and happiness.
-If you are scared of the dentist but need treatment, sedation dentistry may help.
+If you’re afraid of the dentist and need treatment, sedation dentistry may help.
 Talk with your dentist or family physician about the problems you are facing so you can get the help you need.

 Read next: Healthy Teeth, Healthy Body